 You want to be making your hiring decisions based on data.
 Your intuition should be a part of the data collection process.
 If something sounds suspicious, you can start asking more questions.
 You can check references.
 You can verify job history and do a number of other things based on your intuition, but hiring someone or rejecting them solely based on how you feel should not be happening.

-Finally, you need to remember that the goal of a job interview is for you to figure out if a candidate is a good fit.
+Finally, you need to remember that the goal of the interviewing process is for you to figure out if a candidate is a good fit.
 Because of this, you want the candidate talking most of the time.